lgbt-foundation/whitepaper/whitepaper.md

 Payment Method | Fee Structure | Rewards
 -------------- | ------------- | -------
-Fiat currency via VISA or similar | approximately 2% of transaction<sup>token-4</sup> | Varies by Card, personal benefit Bitcoin | Absolute Fee, >10 USD<sup>token-5</sup> | none
+Fiat currency via Credit Card or similar | approximately 2% of transaction<sup>token-4</sup> | Varies by Card, personal benefit
+Bitcoin | Absolute Fee, >10 USD<sup>token-5</sup> | none
 Ethereum | Absolute Fee, ~1 USD<sup>token-6</sup> | none
-LGBT Token | As Ethereum or lower using off-chain solutions | LGBT Impact
+LGBT Token | As per Ethereum or lower using off-chain solutions | LGBT Impact (via the Foundation)

 ` GRAPHIC HERE OF A BRICK AND MORTAR STORE OR CLUB WITH A “LGBT TOKENS ACCEPTED” STICKER `

 #### Make Token Usage Practical

-Blockchain technologies have been around for a long time, yet most cryptocurrencies serve more as speculative assets than practical solutions to change people's lives.
-We strongly believe that a cryptocurrency is only valid if it is usable.
-Too often cryptocurrencies are held back from achieving wider use and acceptance because, the very people holding those digital assets are not spending them.
+Blockchain technologies have been around for a long time, yet most cryptocurrencies and tokens serve more as speculative assets than practical solutions to change people's lives.
+We strongly believe that a these assets are only valid if they are usable.
+Too often they are held back from achieving wider use and acceptance because, the very people holding those digital assets are not spending them.
 This is a temporary problem, but one that is still very much the reality at the time of writing of this paper.

-To create a healthy velocity of adoption, we plan to streamline the process by moving existing rewards models from the launch partners to LGBT Token.
-This seamlessly integrated approach will create a user-friendly experience and significantly lower the barrier of entry that currently keeps other cryptocurrencies from being used in a practical and tangible way.
+To assist with creating a usable asset, we plan to streamline the process by moving existing spending and earning models from the launch partners, such as Hornet's premium subscription or its Perk Reward program to LGBT Token.
+With a seamlessly integrated it will create a user-friendly experience and significantly lower the barrier of adoption that currently keeps other cryptocurrencies and tokens from being used in daily lives.
 By making sure that users have a predictable and reliable source on how to get new tokens they are more likely to spend the tokens.

-What’s more, a portion of tokens will be set aside to be used by current and future Foundation members as they see fit to reward users that support the products.
-While they can be used to purchase services with the apps of the launch partners, the Foundation will actively promote the usage of tokens outside, as well.
+What’s more, a portion of tokens will be set aside to be used by current and future LGBT Foundation members as they see fit to reward users that support the products.
+While they can be used to purchase services with the apps of the launch partners, the LGBT Foundation will actively promote the usage of tokens outside, as well.
 This includes, but is not limited to:

   * Providing plugins for ecommerce stores to accept LGBT Token as payment
   * Providing devices for locations to accept payments using LGBT Token

-Hornet has trusted and longstanding relationships with numerous gay event locations in several major cities.
-Our launch partners and advisors each bring incredible networks to the Foundation that will help establish the LGBT Token as a regular form of payment.
-Thus, the LGBT Token will be usable in a real, daily life sort of way.
-We believe that this is key to the success of the LGBT Token and will help cryptocurrencies in general by providing more real world examples of how it might be used.
+Hornet brings to the LGBT Foundation trusted and longstanding relationships with numerous gay event locations in several major cities.
+Our launch partners and advisors each bring incredible networks to the LGBT Foundation that will help establish the LGBT Token as a regular form of payment.
+Thus, the LGBT Token will be usable in every day's life.
+We believe that this simplicity is key to the success of the LGBT Token specifically and more generallywill help cryptocurrencies adaptation by providing real life use cases needed for their legitimacy.

 ### 2. Identity Recognition And Protection

 One of the core ideas behind blockchain is to eliminate centralized storage of sensitive data and give the control of this data back to the user.
 Identity protection has been a major issue for the LGBT community for many years.
 Establishing a decentralized and secure way of giving every member of the community full control, without the risk of being controlled or abused by governments or corporations, is central to this proposal.
 LGBT Token will allow each member to not only define what is stored on the blockchain, but also to have full control of that information and who is allowed to access it.
-This is vital as, without being able to identify as part of the LGBT community while still keeping individual identities protected, LGBT members may not feel secure enough to act as a member of that community.
+Only if their identity is fully protected against abuse, its members are able to act on behalf of their sexual identity in an economic environment.

 #### Community Recognized Yet Individually Protected